mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 15. Hollow Candles With Price and Moving Average Envelope Overlays (Upper) and Volume (Lower)
+It is often desirable to view how another metric, with a different range of values, changes alongside the major indicators of interest.
+This double-deck graph is an example where the trade volume is plotted as a histogram below the main graph displaying candles plus overlays.

 > ![](img/15_CandlesHollow_OpenClose_Envelopes_Volume_600x150.png)